himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 [typing](https://www.keybr.com) [practice](https://play.typeracer.com/) and
 used it for work everyday.
 Within a few days, I was at a passable typing speed, and after a few more, and I reached a *decent* speed.
-I am not sure if I am any *faster* than on my old keyboard, but I can type faster for much longer (I could only burst speed type on the HHKB before starting to cramp up, mostly due to poor form).
+I am not sure if I am any *faster* than on my old keyboard, but I can type fast for much longer (I could only burst speed-type on the HHKB before starting to cramp up, mostly due to poor form).

 <a href="../../img/posts/ergodox-ez-initial-review/oryx_trainer.png"><img alt="Oryx Training Tool" src="../../img/posts/ergodox-ez-initial-review/oryx_trainer.png" style="max-width: 100%;"/></a>
-<div class="caption">Oryx Training Tool</div>
+<div class="caption">The Oryx Training Tool</div>

 I haven't done any typing practice the last few weeks and I've started to notice *some* of my bad habits creeping back in.
-I want to start practicing again and might try to use the trainer that is included in the Oryx tool.
+I want to start up again and might try to use the trainer that is included in the Oryx tool.
 It is able to connect to the keyboard to show your layout, and provides several types of content to type through (code, books, symbols).
-I might use to to create an optimized coding layer that has my most used symbols in easy to reach places.
+I might use it to help determine an optimized coding layer places my most used symbols in easy to reach places.

 ## What I like